holixon/axon-testing/README.md

 The other two with the `__result` suffix are considered to be JSON representations of the expected events, received after the upcaster run.
 Those will be passed to the test method as the second parameter `expectedSerializedEvents`.

-The ordering of the files (in each group) is determined based on the first numbers until the first `__` separator.
+The ordering of the files (in each group) is determined based on the first numbers before the first `__` separator.
 The next part of the file name is considered as the type name of the stored event.
 Finally, the last number is representing the revision of the event.

 You may want to use only parts of the functionality above.
 A good starting point for this are our examples.
 Please consider to look at the